aav31/fpl-toolkit/README.md

 ## Installation

-If you want to check out the tool instantly click on the binder link here (**TODO**) which hosts an interactive jupyter notebook for you.
+If you want to use the tool locally, follow these steps:

-Alternatively, if you want to use it locally follow

 1. Clone the repository:
    ```bash
    git clone https://github.com/aav31/fpl-toolkit.git